hkbudb/vchain-demo/README.md

 Run `simchain-server --help` for more info.

-## Server REST API
+### Server REST API

-### Inspect
+#### Inspect

-Use following API endpoint to inspect the blockchain.
+Use following API endpoints to inspect the blockchain.
 Returned response is a JSON object.
 Refer to source code for their definitions.

 ```
 GET /get/param